Electronic counter-countermeasure: Radiation homing

 Another practice of ECCM is to program sensors or seekers to detect attempts at ECM and possibly even to take advantage of them.
-For example, some modern fire-and-forget missiles like the Vympel R-77 and the AMRAAM are able to home in directly on sources of radar jamming if the jamming is too powerful to allow them to find and track the target normally.
-This mode, called "home-on-jam", actually makes the missile's job easier.
-Some missile seekers actually target the enemy's radiation sources, and are therefore called "anti-radiation missiles" (ARMs).
+Specialized anti-radiation missiles (ARMs) have existed even before modern jammers to target radar sites and they can be repurposed to target ECM.
 The jamming in this case effectively becomes a beacon announcing the presence and location of the transmitter.
 This makes the use of such ECM a difficult decision – it may serve to obscure an exact location from non-ARMs, but in doing so it must put the jamming vehicle at risk of being targeted and hit by ARMs.

+Some modern fire-and-forget missiles like the Vympel R-77 and the AMRAAM use a combined approach, by using radar in the normal case, but switching to an antiradiation mode if the jamming is too powerful to allow them to find and track the target normally.
+This mode, called "home-on-jam", actually makes the missile's job easier, as the jammer usually puts out more power than normal radar return would.